Enter your ZIP to find local pros.

 Vinyl

-Vinyl gutters are a budget-friendly option made from PVC plastic.
-While they can work well in mild, dry climates, they’re not ideal for areas with heavy rainfall or freezing temperatures.
-If you choose vinyl, make sure the material is thick enough to withstand the conditions in your area—your contractor can help you decide.
+Vinyl gutters are an affordable choice made from PVC plastic.
+They work well in mild, dry climates but are not good for places with heavy rain or freezing weather.
+If you pick vinyl, make sure it is thick enough for your area.
+Your contractor can help you choose.

 How to Calculate the Right Gutter Size for Your Home

-While a professional will handle exact measurements, you can estimate the gutter size your home needs with these simple steps:
+A professional will take exact measurements, but you can estimate the gutter size you need by following these simple steps:

-2. Find Your Roof’s Pitch: place a level on your roof and measure 12 inches out.
-From that point, measure the vertical drop to the roof.
-For example, a 6-inch drop means a 6/12 pitch (6 inches rise per 12 inches of run).
+2. Find your roof’s pitch: Put a level on your roof and measure 12 inches out.
+Then, measure how far the roof drops at that point.
+For example, if it drops 6 inches, your roof has a 6/12 pitch (6 inches rise for every 12 inches of run).

 gutter pitch multiplier